Cherreads

 Really, I did.

 But I've never been good with words.
 And Rudeus… he always had a way of twisting the things that I said.
-Making it sound like something else.
-Something stupid.
-Something small.
+Making it sound like something stupid.

 So eventually, I stopped trying.